etensec/etensec/README.md

 <a href="https://linkedin.com/in/estebanmiranda10"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Recent Cybersecurity graduate from DePaul University with a minor in Computer Science.
+I am a recent Cybersecurity graduate from DePaul University with a minor in Computer Science.
 Passionate about Computers and Cybersecurity.
 Technology is my hobby and passion.
 I am always eager to learn and advance my technical skills.
 I am open to any opportunities to begin my career in IT.

 ## Objective